-In my opinion, every household needs an awesome fall sensory tub at one point or another.
-It is just so much fun, and it is one sensory activity that kids come back to over and over.
+Sensory bins are a great way for kids to learn about the world around them through exploring the way things feel, smell and look.
+In my opinion, every household needs try making and using an awesome fall sensory tub at some point.
 In this post, we will share some amazing fall sensory bin ideas that you can easily make at home.
-Several of the materials in them are already in your home, so it makes it all the easier to put together.
-So come along and get some ideas for sensory bins for preschool, sensory bins for toddlers, and even for older children.
+Several of the materials in these bins are probably already in your home, so it makes it all the easier to put them together.
+Keep reading to get some ideas for sensory bins for toddlers, preschoolers and older children, too!

-Fall Sensory Bins for Preschool
+Fall Sensory Bins for Preschoolers

 How to Play with a Fall Sensory Bin

 The sensory bin can go on a small table or on the floor (on a tablecloth).
-The children can be sitting or standing during play.
+The children can sit or stand during play.
 Once the place is set up, it is time for the fun to begin.